 Bind Options & Supported Operations

-The Vibes Connect Platform supports Transmitter, Receiver and Transceiver binds.
-As part of the onboarding process, either a VPN tunnel should be established between the client and Vibes, or the client should utilize SMPP/SSL.
-Additionally, the client IP addresses need to be specified for whitelisting for the connections.
+The Vibes Connect platform supports Transmitter, Receiver and Transceiver binds.
+As part of the onboarding process, either a VPN tunnel should be established between the client and vibes, or the client should utilize SMPP/SSL.
+Additionally, the client IP addresses need to be specified for trusting for the connections.